-- 1. A party wishing to appeal the findings of the Council and/or sanctions by the Provost must file a notice of intent to appeal within five business days of the date the party is notified of the Council's finding and the Provost's sanctions.
-The notice of intent to appeal must be submitted in writing (either email or hard-copy) to the Title IX Coordinator.
-The notice of intent to appeal must contain the party's grounds for the appeal. - 2.
-Within two weeks of filing a notice of intent to appeal, the party's formal appeal must be filed.
-The party should submit copies of any and all material the party wishes to provide as evidence for his/her appeal. - 3.
-A Council made up of three full-time faculty members ("Appeals Council"), which shall not include the Provost or members of the original Council, will be assembled by the Title IX Coordinator.
-Except for appeals brought under (ii) above, the Appeal Council's entire review process will be based on the party's appeal and the Review Council's record of the case.
-Otherwise, no additional evidence is allowed and no witnesses may be heard.

-- 4. The Appeals Council will make a final determination on the appeal.
-The Appeals Council shall render its decision regarding the appeal within 20 calendar days of receipt of the appeal, record of the case, and if applicable, any new evidence pursuant to (ii) above. - 5.
-Within three business days of the Appeals Council's determination, the Provost will issue a final determination letter to the respondent and the complainant.
+- 1. A party wishing to appeal the findings of Trident and/or sanctions by the Title IX Coordinator must file a notice of intent to appeal within five business days of the date the party is notified of Trident's finding and sanctions pursuant to the findings, if any.
+The notice of intent to appeal must be submitted in writing (either email or hard copy) to the Title IX Coordinator.
+The notice of intent to appeal must contain the party's grounds for the appeal.
+The party should submit copies of any and all material the party wishes to provide as evidence for his/her appeal. - 2.
+Trident will make a final determination on the appeal.
+The Title IX Coordinator shall render his/her decision regarding the appeal within 14 calendar days of receipt of the appeal, record of the case, and if applicable, any new evidence pursuant to (ii) above. - 3.
+Within three business days of the Trident's determination, the Title IX Coordinator will issue a final determination letter to the respondent and the complainant.
 Both parties, concurrently, will receive a copy of this final determination letter.